molior-dbs/molior-tools/README.md

 This is done by creating an anotated tag in the git repository and adding to the debian changelog.

-## molior-archive-sources

-Archive all the source code of a given molior project/version

 ## molior-create

 ## molior-deploy

 Create deployments of a project

 ## molior-parseconfig

 Simple tool to read/edit the molior.yml config file.